spicelogic/dotnetwraperforinnosetup/README.md

             // finally call the BuildSetupFile() method of InnoSetupService Class.
 This method will return a log string which
             // is captured from the Console output of InnoSetup. string result = generator.BuildSetupFile(innoSetupCompilerExePath: "C:\\Program Files (x86)\\Inno Setup 5\\iscc.exe");
+            // Yes, you need to pass your InnoSetup Compiler File Path.
+At the time of this writing, This wrapper library is working fine on Inno Setup 5.
             // If all goes good, then, your Setup exe file is built by this time and stored in the path you defined in the property
             // named OutPutSetupFilePath.

+            // If you just need to generate the PASCAL Scripts without building the installer automatically, you can call the method : GenerateScripts().

         }